undera/encarno/README.md

 - scripting elements in input, whole scripting flow, asserts

 - http://[::1]:8070/ - should work fine
-- respect `iterations` option from Taurus config, test it
+- respect `iterations` option from Taurus config, test it, handle "only iterations and no duration is specified"

 - when workers decrease (input exhausted or panics), reflect that in counters
 - unit tests and coverage